-Set out your containers of ice cream to soften at room temperature.
+Set out the containers of ice cream to soften at room temperature.
 Have a 9x13 pan ready.

-Crush your corn flakes.
-(I placed three cups at a time in a gallon freezer bag, sealed the bag, then used a rolling pin to crush them.
-You also could crush a couple cups at a time in your pan, using the bottom of your measuring cup.)
+Crush the corn flakes.
+(I place three cups at a time in a gallon freezer bag, seal the bag, then used a rolling pin to crush them.
+You also could crush a couple of cups at a time in your pan, using the bottom of your measuring cup.)

-Melt your butter in a large skillet on your stove over medium-high heat.
-Add your crushed corn flakes and stir to combine.
+Melt the butter in a large skillet on your stove over medium-high heat.
+Add the crushed corn flakes and stir to combine.
 Stir constantly for about three minutes, until the cereal is toasted and fragrant.

 Turn off the heat.
-Stir your brown sugar and cinnamon into the corn flakes until combined.
-Transfer the mixture to a sheet pan to cool off.
+Stir the brown sugar and cinnamon into the corn flakes until combined.
+Transfer the mixture to a sheet pan and spread it out to cool off.

-Transfer your ice cream to a large mixing bowl.
+Transfer the ice cream to a large mixing bowl.
 Stir it with a wooden spoon until the ice cream is soft and smooth.
 (It helps to run a butter knife through it.)

-When the corn flakes are cooled off, place a layer of them in your 9x13, using just enough cereal to cover the bottom of the pan.
+When the corn flakes are cooled off, place a layer of them in an ungreased 9x13, using just enough cereal to cover the bottom of the pan.

 Remove the pan of fried ice cream from the freezer 15-20 minutes before serving it, to allow it to thaw a bit.
 To serve, cut the fried ice cream into squares.
 Top the squares with additional honey and whipped cream.
-Store leftovers in the freezer for up to a week.
+Store leftovers covered in the freezer for up to a week.

 Vanilla Ice CreamI love using French vanilla ice cream here, but use your favorite kind.
 If you buy it in 1.5-quart containers, you'll need one full one plus ⅓ of another.To Make a Larger QuantityFor a 10x15 pan, use 1.5 times this recipe.To Make a Smaller QuantityFor an 8x8 pan, use half the recipe.